dlin2102/1project/README.md

 This has jquery installed.

 Unsolved problems:
  I wanted Lakitu to run out with a traffic light and have the traffic light go from red to green and increment that change with sound.
 But that's a little ambitious.
+I'll keep working on it.

 User Stories